 And if you’ve read a Mailchimp review pricing features 2026 breakdown lately, you’ll notice it’s falling behind in AI tools.
 Meanwhile, GetResponse keeps improving each year.

 For context, Klaviyo review for Shopify stores shows how expensive eCommerce email marketing can get.
 GetResponse gives you many of the same segmentation tools without Klaviyo’s high email volume costs.
-That’s a no-brainer for growing brands.
+That can be appealing for growing brands.

 How to Get Started Today